Galway Yoga Festival, September 10th 2017

 Knocknacarra Community centre and park is in a beautiful location in West Galway City beside the stunning Barna Woods, giving you a sense of being away from it all, immersed in nature.
 There are huge & beautiful trees, expansive green areas and an all encompassing sense of being in nature.
 This retreat is a fantastic getaway to relax the mind, awaken the heart, restore and rejuvenate the body.

-Due to the weather, we will have many of the workshops inside.
+Due to weather considerations, we will have many of the workshops inside.
 However, if we can some of the classes will be held in the park and everyone is free to have a walk or sit and meditate in the woods or park at any time before, during or after the festival.

 Katrina Hardiman: Has been teaching yoga for many years and has studied Yin, Iyengar, Hatha, Vinyasa Flow, Kundalini, Ashtanga and Pre-natal Yoga throughout Los Angeles but mainly in Yoga Works, Santa Monica and Sacred Movement in Venice.
 Her teaching style bares the imprint of this wide range of yoga studied over the years.
 Her classes have a strong emphasis on the breath and allowing the breath to guide the practice safely to a more supple and strong body and calm mind.